Incoming undergraduate exchanges

 Duration 1 term, September-December, or 1 year (USA and Australian exchanges only), September-July

 Please note, the RCM is unable to accept conductors on its exchange programmes.
-The RCM does not offer any courses in jazz or music theatre and we are not currently able to accommodate exchange students on our Master of Education programme.
+The RCM does not offer any courses in jazz or music theatre and we are not currently able to accommodate exchange students on our Master of Education (MEd) or Master of Science in Performance Science (MSc) programmes.

 Exchange students are not required to pay tuition fees to the RCM.
 You should register and pay your fees at your home institution as normal.
 Similarly, the RCM does not charge an application fee for exchange students.